xseman/dotfiles/README.md

 ### Other

-- `keepasxc` — Community fork of KeePassX.
+- `keepassxc` — Community fork of KeePassX.
 A great feature is storing SSH keys and injection into a running ssh-agent.
 - `asciiquarium` — Asciiquarium is an aquarium/sea animation in ASCII art
 - `blueman` — GTK+ Bluetooth Manager